eicrud/eicrud/docs/recipes/third-party-authentication.md

 userClient.setJwt(accessToken, 15); // expires in 15 days
 ```
 !!! note
-    The [client](../client/setup.md)->`setJwt` method stores the provided token in storage to be used with every client request.
+    The [client](../client/setup.md)->`setJwt` method stores the provided token so that it can be used with every client request.

 ## Disable regular login